 "...Do you think he's safe?"

 "That, I don't know.
+I doubt it.
 I don't think he wants me to think so, but he isn't in any emotional state to make clear judgements about himself,"she replied honestly, "He certainly does have the capability to cause some damage if he wants to.
 I only got a quick glimpse of them, but those fangs definitely aren't there for decoration.
-He seems adamant that he's too dangerous to be reintegrated into society, but I have a feeling that's just an excuse.
+He seems adamant that he's too dangerous to be reintegrated into society, but I have a feeling that's just an excuse to get us to look away for a second.
 If he isn't already trying, he's going to try to kill himself."

 "We've already stopped him twice, we can do it again,"he said firmly, not looking daunted in the slightest by this news.